cytopia/devilbox/docs/index.rst

 .. image:: img/banner.png

+The Devilbox allows you to have an unlimited number of projects ready without having to install any external software and without having to configure any virtual hosts.
+As well as providing a very flexible development stack that you can run offline.
+(Internet is only required to initially pull docker container).

+The only thing you will have to do is to create a new directory on the filesystem and your virtual host is ready to be served with your custom domain.

 .. important::
    :ref:`read_first`
      Ensure you have read this document to understand how this documentation works.

 .. toctree::
    :maxdepth: 2
    :caption: About

    about/read-first
+   about/features

 .. toctree::
    :maxdepth: 2